off-by-some/Psynesthesia/README.md

 Add the ability to convert sound to color via other means than just a recorded WAV file (i.e, Live audio from your microphone)

 Take off Debugging prints (too lazy to at the moment)

+Add filters to sound, and add additional screens for bass, treble, and beat. (black and white?)